zio/zio/docs/datatypes/contextual/zservicebuilder.md

 ### ZServiceBuilder example with complex dependencies

 In this example, we can see that `ModuleC` depends upon `ModuleA`, `ModuleB`, and `Clock`.
-The dependencies provided to the runnable application shows how dependencies can be combined using `++` into a single combined service builder.
+The service builder provided to the runnable application shows how dependency service builders can be combined using `++` into a single combined service builder.
 The combined service builder will then be able to produce both of the outputs of the original sets as a single service builder:

 ```scala mdoc:compile-only
 import zio._